 3. Hard Disk and SSD Disk Upgrade

 The out-of-box OptiPlex 7050 SFF comes with a 2.5-inch Seagate ST1000LM049 1TB hard drive, which might be sufficient for basic use.
 However, for a robust Proxmox setup with multiple VMs, you'll likely need more storage.
-The good news is that the OptiPlex 7050 SFF motherboard offers two upgrade paths that I took advantage of in my setup:

 1. Adding a Second Hard Drive: The motherboard provides 3 SATA ports, allowing you to install an additional 2.5-inch hard drive.
 This is a cost-effective way to increase storage capacity for your VMs.
 Simply remove the CD-ROM drive and install a second 1TB hard drive using a 12.7mm SATA 2nd SSD Hard Drive Caddy (like the one showcased in Figure 5).